Full Throttle (1995 video game): Reception

 Charles Ardai of Computer Gaming World felt that the puzzles were not challenging enough compared to similar games of the era.
 He did note that this was the "ideal starter game" for those players who were not comfortable with more complex and difficult puzzles.
 Ardai stated that players experienced in the adventure genre could still enjoy the game by treating it as a "highly interactive movie".
 Macworld's Tom Negrino felt that the new pie menu system was a refreshing change to the traditional adventure game interface.
 He also gave high marks for the lack of a game over sequence and noted that any time the player fails a sequence it simply resets.
 He further praised the game's writing, voice acting and soundtrack.
 In a review for GameSpot Jeffrey Adam called Full Throttle "arguably LucasArts' finest graphic adventure creation".
 Adam did note two flaws in his review.
 The first is during on-motorcycle action sequences with rival gang members, in which he notes that, even considering an unlimited number of attempts, the sequences relied too much on twitch responses.
 The second frustration Adam noted was that he felt sometimes he resorted to randomly clicking on whole areas of the screen in hopes of finding a clue.
 He felt that this method did not allow players to use deductive reasoning.

 The game's humor was praised by PC Gamers Steve Poole for its many LucasFilm and other cultural references.
-Specifically he cited two Star Wars references in the game.
-The first is during the demolition derby sequence in which rival driver is illustrated to look like George Lucas.
-The second is during a scene where Ben is talking to the reporter, Miranda.
-She says "Help me Ben, you're my only hope!", a play on Princess Leia's dialogue to Obi-Wan Kenobi from Star Wars: A New Hope.
 Other references found by Poole were nods to the 1964 film Dr. Strangelove and the 1993 LucasArts adventure game Sam & Max Hit the Road.

 Entertainment Weekly gave the game a B+ and praised the soundtrack, and the humor.

 Pyramid magazine reviewed Full Throttle and stated that "Full Throttle is a game that sets out from moment one to impress the hell out of the player.
 Each scene is painstakingly constructed, with an astonishing depth of detail and smart layout.
 More than that, the attitude that permeates the story, from the opening line, "Ripburger, you're dumber than dirt!" to the last unspoken farewell, brims with consistent biker panache.
 And it's not so much that you feel like you're there (often, you're glad that you're not).
 It's that you feel glad that you've been allowed to watch, and in many ways, direct the action."